 "Emergency departments are an important part of the overall health care system," says Laura Walker, M.D., an Emergency Medicine physician at Mayo Clinic Health System in Austin and Albert Lea, Minnesota, and Mayo Clinic in Rochester.
 "Our primary care and dedicated COVID-19 testing sites are also an important aspect.
 As an emergency physician, I need to be able to quickly see patients with emergency conditions ― like strokes, heart attacks, injuries and severe illness ― where time is of the essence.
 Conditions that can be cared for in the clinic setting or the outpatient testing centers for COVID-19 are best done there.
 We have put together incredible resources so patients can schedule their COVID-19 tests and quickly get them taken care of."

 If you are showing signs of possible COVID-19 symptoms, take one of these steps:

-- Use the Check Symptoms tool through the Mayo Clinic App or Patient Online Services for an immediate recommendation based on your symptoms.
+- Use the Check Symptoms tool through the Mayo Clinic App or the patient portal for an immediate recommendation based on your symptoms.

 - Contact your local health care provider.

 If you meet testing criteria, you will be directed to one of Mayo Clinic Health System's local testing sites.